serranati/graded_lab2/template.md

 <!-- Each new "#" denote a lower section level, "##": subsection; "###": subsubsection; and so on. -->
 ## Legacy options

-The aim of this project was to find the compilation and linker flags used in the Makefile to create the door-locker program exploited in the previous laboratory.
-The
+The aim of this part of the lab was to find the compilation and linker flags used in the Makefile to create the door-locker program exploited in the previous laboratory.
+As mentioned in the analysis of the mitigations of the previous lab.
+The flags that we needed are the ones that disable the D-FORTIFY and the canaries so that we can execute the attack

 <!-- You should skip a line before and after a bullet point.
 You can use whatever symbole you want, "-", "*" ... -->
 Bullet point list: